Learning Fair Models without Sensitive Attributes: A Generative Approach: Related Work

+Recent studies~\cite{feldman2015certifying,dwork2012fairness,hardt2016equality} show that machine learning models can inherit societal bias from historical data.
+Thus, learning fair machine learning models has attracted increasing attention and many efforts have been taken~\cite{lahoti2020fairness}, which can be generally split into three categories: (i) individual fairness~\cite{dwork2012fairness, kang2020inform, lahoti2019operationalizing,biega2018equity}, which trains the model to provide similar individuals with similar predictions; (ii) group fairness~\cite{dwork2012fairness, hardt2016equality, zhang2017achieving}, which requires the model to give equal prediction to groups with various protected sensitive attributes; (iii) Max-Min fairness~\cite{lahoti2020fairness,zhang2014fairness, hashimoto2018fairness, mohri2019agnostic}, which aims to maximize the minimum expected utility across protected groups.
+We focus on group fairness in this work.

-Learning fair machine learning models have attracted increasing attention and many efforts have been taken~\cite{lahoti2020fairness}.
-Based on the stage of applying fairness, these approaches can be split into three categories, i.e, pre-processing, in-processing, and post-processing~\cite{mehrabi2021survey}.
-Pre-processing approaches reduce the historical discrimination in the dataset by modifying the training data \cite{feldman2015certifying,xu2018fairgan,locatello2019fairness}.
-For example, \cite{feldman2015certifying} introduces an approach to revise the attributes of training data and \cite{xu2018fairgan} proposes to generate non-discriminatory data. \cite{locatello2019fairness} obtains fair representation for unbiased prediction.
-In-processing approaches aim to revise the training of fair machine learning models~\cite{dwork2012fairness,zafar2017fairness}, i.e., by designing fairness constraints or objective functions to train fair models.
-Post-processing approaches modify the prediction results from the training models to achieve fairness~\cite{hardt2016equality,pleiss2017fairness}.
+Based on the stage of achieving fairness, existing fair machine learning methods can be split into three categories, i.e, pre-processing, in-processing, and post-processing~\cite{mehrabi2021survey}.
+Pre-processing methods~\cite{feldman2015certifying,xu2018fairgan,locatello2019fairness} reduce the historical discrimination in the dataset by modifying the training data.
+For example, \citeauthor{feldman2015certifying}~\cite{feldman2015certifying} introduce an approach to revise the attributes of training data and \citeauthor{xu2018fairgan}~\cite{xu2018fairgan} propose to generate non-discriminatory data. \citeauthor{locatello2019fairness}~\cite{locatello2019fairness} obtain fair representation for unbiased prediction.
+In-processing methods~\cite{dwork2012fairness,zafar2017fairness} revise the training of fair machine learning models by designing fairness constraints or objective functions to train fair models.
+Post-processing methods~\cite{hardt2016equality,pleiss2017fairness} modify the prediction results from the training models to achieve fairness.